nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my journey as a software developer.

+## Tuesday 14-Mar-2023

+Happy Pi Day!

+## Monday 13-Mar-2023

+Put some time into designing Binary Trees, continuing from yesterday, and also started coding tests and implementing from designs.
+Key takeaways:

+- Use a tracking HashSet when using Depth First and NOT using recursion, to ensure child nodes are not visited multiple times.
+- Code is easier to ready when simple methods like `hasRightChild()` and `isLeaf()` are implemented.
+- Removing a node from a Binary Tree is complex so I will give it a try for 30 minutes then look up existing solutions so I can implement one, and not get stuck.
+- IntelliJ IDEA: Use `souf` (template for `System.out.printf("")` with `%s`, `%n`, etc) instead of `sout` to easily in-line string formatting.
+- Setting `public Stringn toString()` method will help with debugging if crafted to expose necessary fields and values.
+- The further I get into these code challenges, the more obvious it is that parent classes like Linked List, Binary Tree, etc, are really just extensions of the Nodes themselves.

+About Nodes vs their (possibly) containing Classes:

+- If I want to remove the Root Node from a Balanced Binary Tree with at least 3 Nodes, I might want to split the Tree into two Trees, which might seem daunting.
+- If I assume a Tree is just a collection of Binary-Tree-like-Nodes, then every time I have a Node reference, I actually have a Tree Root Node reference.
+- If I have a Tree Root Node reference, I should expect to be able to traverse it, count it, determine the height of it and its children, and etc.

 ## Sunday 12-Mar-2023

 Completed some administrative tasks including end-of-week retro.
 Since I have missed completing my retros on Fridays, I'm going to reset the goal to Saturdays instead.
 Seems to make sense anyways because I track weeks Sunday through Saturday.